dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 date = 2021-09-15T00:00:00

-summary = "A note-taking system for when you’re on the go, with a focus on driving and camping." tags = ["Software", "Hardware", "Productivity", "go-note-go"]
+summary = "A note-taking system for when you’re on the go, with a focus on driving and camping." tags = ["go-note-go", "Productivity", "Hardware", "Software"]

 [image]
   caption = ""